linpengcheng/PurefunctionPipelineDataflow/README.md

 This requires great wisdom and pays a lot of difficult Business Process Design (or Reengineering).

 ```
+There are five ascending levels of intelligence: smart, intelligent, brilliant, genius and simple.
+        ---- Albert Einstein
 Many people think that sages have secret tricks, despise simple technology, and pursue complex,
 difficult, and sophisticated technology, but this idea is completely contrary to the facts.
         ---- Wang Yangming,